 - If you pass, receive your pass notification letter

 The test is in English.
 Welsh and Scottish Gaelic are available by special arrangement.
+See the full test day guide for what to bring and what to expect.

 Frequently Asked Questions